 [100% Fixed] Plex Buffering & Stuttering Issues with 4K, Xbox One

 I am currently running Plex on my Mac and streaming wirelessly to my LG Smart TV.
-It is fantastic!
-However when I play some 4K movies, the Plex keeps buffering and stopping.
-Could I please have some tips and tricks to get around of the buffering but keep the 4K quality?
+When I play some 4K movies, the Plex keeps buffering and stopping.
+Any tricks to get around of the buffering but keep the 4K quality?

 When I watch a 4K HDR file streaming from my Western Digital My Passport Wireless Pro to my LG OLED LG OLED55E6P using the Plex app, I get buffering throughout the film to the point where I have to stop watching it.
 If I fast forward to half way, it will buffer forever.

 I got a Synology DS718+ and when watching movies h.264 1080p on my Samsung TV QE55Q7, the Plex keeps lagging constantly.
 It's very annoying that the movie stops every minute for few seconds.

 Plex buffering & stuttering issues are not a new topic on Plex and othe related forums.
 No matter you're using Samsung TV, Xbox One, PS4, Ruku, etc., you will find that Plex is prone to the issues, especially constant buffering issues with large files like 4K.
 However, as Plex involves quite a wide range of devices and different operations, it's quite tricky to diagnose the problems.
 To save your time and efforts, here we have gathered the most possible solutions to Plex buffering issues with 4K, Xbox, TVs, etc.

 - The internet speed is too slow to stream large media;

 - The CPU is not powerful enough to transcode HD/4K media;